Zellij: Origins (10th to 13th centuries)

 During the subsequent Almohad period, prominent bands of ceramic decoration in green and white were features on the minarets of the Kutubiyya Mosque and the Kasbah Mosque of Marrakesh.
 Relatively simple in design, they may have reflected artistic influences from Sanhaja Berber culture.
+The design is similar to some of the ceramic tiles used to decorate the Al-Manar Palace constructed by the Sanhaja Hammadids at Qal'at Bani Hammad and is based on an arrangement of hexagonal polygons, a design unique to the Hammadid capital and subsequently popularised in Morocco and al-Andalus.
 Jonathan Bloom cites the glazed tiles on the minaret of the Kutubiyya Mosque, dating from the mid-12th century, as the earliest reliably-dated example of zellij in Morocco.
 The individual tile pieces are large, allowing the pattern to be visible from afar.
 Each piece was pierced with a small hole prior to being baked so that the tiles could be affixed by nails to a wooden frame set into a mortar surface on this part of the minaret.
 The minaret of the Kasbah Mosque, built slightly later in the 1190s, makes greater use of ceramic decoration generally, including geometric mosaics on the upper parts of the minaret in the same technique as those of the Kutubiyya (though slightly more varied in design).
 (Note: Different types of tiles are also used on the Kasbah Mosque's minaret.
 Green ceramic revetment is used within the sebka-patterned brickwork on the minaret's flanks, a blue-violet revetment covers the small engaged columns below this, and a band of square tiles in the cuerda seca technique formed an epigraphic frieze along the top.
 The epigraphic frieze is no longer present today; only a few preserved fragments were found in the 1920s, of which one remains in the reserve collection of the Badi Palace museum.)
 The tiles on both minarets today are modern reproductions of the originals, of which fragments have been preserved in the reserve collection of the Badi Palace museum.